verlok/blog-11ty/content/blog/google-meet-two-screens-separate-content-faces/index.md

 6. **Enhance the Companion mode window with my Google Meet true full screen bookmarklet** In the *Companion mode* window, you can use my [Google Meet true full screen](https://github.com/verlok/google-meet-true-full-screen/) bookmarklet to enable a true full-screen mode.
 This way, the shared content fills the screen without any extra UI elements, making it easier to focus on the presentation.

+7. **Bonus step** If you bring the main Google Meet's picture-in-picture (PIP) in the main Google Meet window, it's even possible to bring participants faces in front of someone else's presented content, like you can do with Zoom.

 ## Why this setup works

 This setup keeps attendees’ faces, chat, and controls accessible in the main window, while reserving a second screen exclusively for content.
 It’s a more immersive experience and a workaround for Google Meet’s current UI limitations.